CongLeSolutionX/Apple-Music/README.md

 - Implementing ImageService that can handle the following tasks:
 	- Downloading image using url from Apple API endpoints
     - Applying lock method while downloading the images in the background to avoid race condition in the multithreading environment
     - Caching the frequent used image via saving the image name into cachesDirectory in file system persistently on disk.
-    - Encrypting each cached image name with unique key by using djbHashString algorithm.

 ## Screenshots
 ### Portrait Mode: